-28. Conditions Of Appointment
+27. Conditions Of Appointment

 - a.
 The Entity must have within their employment or display their ability to have access to the professional consultants as listed in paragraph 29.1 above.
-Construction Project Management Services cannot be outsourced and must be provided in-house by the bidding entity.
-Bidders are to provide a letter outlining the services to be provided inhouse by the bidding entity, as well as letters of agreement securing Professional Services for those professional disciplines to be provided by others.
-Outsourced services agreement letters are to be signed by the bidder and the Principal of the outsourced firm and be on the bidder's official company letterhead.
+Quantity Surveying Services cannot be outsourced and must be provided in-house by the bidding entity.
 Furthermore, Form A must be completed confirming the firm and Registered Professional proposed to the project for each service. - b.
-The Professional individuals named as part of the project team (as per Form A) must play an active and visible role on the project.
+The Professional individual/s named as part of the project team (as per Form A) must play an active and visible role on the project.
 The stated Professional individuals must attend a minimum of 70% of all meetings in which they are required.
-Failure to comply with this condition will constitute a breach of this contract.
+Failure to comply with this condition will constitute a breach of this contract. - c.

-- c.
 Consultants must submit all returnable documents as listed on Appendix B herein.
 Failure to submit all the requested documents will result in the bid not being considered. - d.
-The Department of Health reserves the right to place the project on hold or cancel the project at ANY POINT.
+The Department of Health reserves the right to place the project on hold or cancel the project at ANY POINT

-29. Evaluation Criteria
+28. Evaluation Criteria